NEWS AND EVENTS

 Listen to Barbara interviewed by Judy Carmichael on NPR’s Jazz Inspired program.

-Barbara also continues to tour with The Harry James Orchestra, led by Fred Radke.
-They have been performing all over America and Canada including The Montreal Jazz Festival, and on the lovely riverboat The American Queen.
-Check Barbara’s schedule for upcoming dates in June, July and October 2013, on The American Queen.
+She continues to tour with The Harry James Orchestra, led by Fred Radke.
+They have performed all over America and Canada including The Montreal Jazz Festival.